 In the laboratory, we are actively conducting theoretical and observational studies to better understand the roles of cloud and aerosol in the climate system.
 For observation of cloud and aerosol, we use satellite/ground/ship-based visible, infrared and microwave radiometers, pyranometer, spectral radiometer, cloud radar, and lidar.
 Satellite observations are useful for wide area measurements, and we use ground/aircraft/ship-based observations for validation of satellite retrieval and development of new remote sensing techniques.
 To promote these advanced researches, we are promoting basic researches such as development of three-dimensional radiative transfer models.
 By integrating the findings obtained from observation amd data analysis with theory, we are aiming at improving the climate prediction models.

-climate change, aerosol, cloud, microphysics, optical properties, satellite observation, ground-based observation, remote sensing, radiative transfer, model development, simulation
+climate change, aerosol, cloud, microphysics, optical properties, satellite observation, ground-based observation, remote sensing, radiative transfer, model development, simulation, deep learning

 - Apr. – Entrance ceremony